2021 Juicy Blueberry Picking in Georgia: 17+ Delicious U-Pick Farms

 Address: 1608 Burning Bush Rd., Ringgold

-When to Visit: Sims Farm will not offer U-Pick this year.
+Sims Farm will not offer U-Pick this year, but you can order them and pick them up from their farm curbside.
 Follow them on Facebook to get daily updates on availability and hours.

 Address: 5671 Hog Mountain Road (Hwy.53), Watkinsville